View the full list of fields, first using long-form arguments:

 ,

-then the cluster administrator needs to edit that file to modify the
+then you can edit that file to modify the

 default option routers <GATEWAY>;